Published on November 21st, 2014 | by Ruben7

 While official sources will try to focus on the good things (popularity of new styles such as en rama sherry, publications of new books, wine awards, initiatives like International Sherry Week and the European Wine Capital, growing popularity of Jerez as the most visited wine tourism destination in Spain…), it’s probably not a bad idea to look at the problems and opportunities from a wider angle.
 How can there be a Renaissance and a decline at the same time?

 Sherry sales statistics

-[Graph updated October 2015 to include the 2014 reports]
+[Graph updated to include the 2022 figures]

-When we do a more in-depth analysis (I’ll spare you all the figures), it becomes clear that the sweetened blends are responsible for a large part of the decline (Medium, Cream and Pale Cream).
+When we do a more in-depth analysis of the sales numbers since the 1980s (I’ll spare you all the figures), it becomes clear that the sweetened blends are responsible for a large part of the decline (Medium, Cream and Pale Cream).
 This makes sense – they once were very popular in the UK, Netherlands and Germany, and when you look at these countries in the graph, their downward trend is more dramatic than in other countries.

-In other countries the dry wines are slowly becoming more popular as well.
+In other countries the dry wines are slowly becoming more popular.
 It’s fair to say the sales of ‘quality sherry’ are slowly going up and the average drinker is becoming younger.
 The renewed audience is more interested in the story behind the product as well.
 As with gourmet food and other types of drinks, consumers want to know the producer, learn how they make their products, understand the differences and even visit the wonderful country where it’s made.

 The slow rise of dry sherry is mainly due to Fino and Manzanilla.
 Palo Cortado sales are rising as well, but Amontillado and dry Oloroso are dropping even more dramatically than the sweet genres, so it’s important to recognize it’s not just a general boost of dry sherry.
 Note that P.X. is seeing slightly more interest as well.